JanoBourian/dockerBeginner/Docker beginner/README.md

 The first Docker Course for beginners

 ## Information
-    - docker container
+    - docker container: Is a copy based on an image.
-    - docker image
+    - docker image: Is a packages, template.
     - docker images https://hub.docker.com/

 ## Install